 Here are the various images "hidden" in different bit slices of the default image pixel values.
-(The function bitslice is at the end of this post.)
+(To run the code yourself, download this little utility function, bitslice.)

 The image stored in the 5 most-significant bits is the one you usually see.
 This is my oldest son.

 The next 5 bits show a dog that belonged to a MathWorks developer.

 This famous matrix is the inverse of the 3-by-3 Hilbert matrix.

 This is a low-resolution version of the company's original logo.

 A famous magic square hidden in Albrecht Durer's Melancolia.